-- Location: County-wide - Lead Agency: OEM - Hazards Addressed: Wildfires, structural and scrap tire fires - Potential Funding Source(s): FEMA, DNR, DEQ, USDA, Enbridge Inc., Private grants/donations - Project Cost: TBD - Participating Agencies: Gladwin County, City of Gladwin, Billings Township, and other local municipalities (subject to availability of funds) - Schedule: 2017Priority: Medium - Benefit(s): Fire fighters would benefit as they would have equipment adequate for today's standards.
+- Hazards Addressed: Wildfires, structural and scrap tire fires - Potential Funding Source(s): FEMA, DNR, DEQ, USDA, Enbridge Inc., Private grants/donations

+• Participating Agencies: Gladwin County, City of Gladwin, Billings Township, and other local municipalities (subject to availability of funds)

+• Benefit(s): Fire fighters would benefit as they would have equipment adequate for today's standards.
 Property owners/residents of the County would benefit with the improved equipment to fight fires.

-Purchase of smoke detectors for installing in every residence, business, and critical facility within the County.
+Purchase smoke detectors for installing at every residence, business, and critical facility within the County.